-Even the greatest ideas are useless without a foundation for implementing them on.
+Even the greatest ideas are useless without the right foundation to implement them on.
 You can’t build an awesome new product, for example, without getting investment to fund the project, designers and engineers to develop it, a factory to manufacture it, and marketing and sales people to promote it.

-By all means encourage creativity in your organization, but don’t expect it to sparkle without the right resources and culture to support it.
+By all means encourage creativity in your organization, but don’t expect it to sparkle without the right resource, processes, and culture to support it.